EhabY/MazeGame/README.md

 ```

 Since responses can differ based on the request, I made 6 different types of messages that can be sent to the user (see [website.payload.response package](#websitepayloadresponse))
+`EventMessage` and `StateChangeMessage` are sent when various events happen (server -> client) instead of the usual (client -> server).

 ## Listeners
-There are 2 types of listeners placed on certain events.
+There are 2 types of listeners placed on certain events:
 `MatchListener` and `StateListener`

 ### `MatchListener`
-The Match class which is responsible for coordinating the state of the players and the interaction between them, has no access to the commands being executed.
+The `Match` class, which is responsible for coordinating the state of the players and the interaction between them, has no access to the commands being executed.
-* A `onMove` listener was placed in PlayerController so `Forward` and `Backward` commands can then trigger the listener to notify that match that a player moved some room to the other.
+* An `onMove` listener was placed in PlayerController so `Forward` and `Backward` commands can then trigger the listener to notify the match that a player moved some room to the other.
 * The match also listens to another event, `onQuit` which removes the player from the match and drops their items and gold in the room.

 ### `StateListener`